What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 For publishers, this translates to streamlined input of data.
 The CMS quickly ingests, tags, and stores content — automating any tasks along the way.
 By generating and storing metadata about uploaded videos, for example, the CMS shares some of the burden that would otherwise fall on the broadcaster.

 And for both parties, the CMS can be used to make future content recommendations based on a user’s watch history.
 This results in more views (a.k.a. money) for content owners and improved personalization for viewers.
+It also makes it easier to provide targeted advertising in an advertising based video-on-demand (AVOD) model.
 In other words, it’s a win-win for everyone involved.

 Benefits of a Video CMS